 - You have children

-Your PHA decides whether you qualify for priority placement in the program.
+Remember, though, that your PHA decides whether you qualify for priority placement in the program.

 Karina C. Hernandez is a real estate agent in San Diego.
 She has covered housing and personal finance topics for multiple internet channels over the past 10 years.
 Karina has a B.A. in English from UCLA and has written for eHow, sfGate, the nest, Quicken, TurboTax, RE/Max, Zacks and Opposing Views.